You can’t have a true period while pregnant, but light, period-like bleeding can happen in early pregnancy.

 What should I do if I suspect I’m pregnant while on my period?

-If you suspect you might be pregnant despite having what seems like a normal period, it’s advisable first to take a home pregnancy test after waiting at least one week past your missed period for more accurate results.
+If you suspect you might be pregnant despite having what seems like a normal period, it’s advisable first to take a home pregnancy test at the appropriate time.

 If results are inconclusive or if you have additional concerns, consulting with a healthcare provider is essential for addressing doubts and exploring underlying health issues that may affect your reproductive health.